ear infections in pets

 Often, if the ear canal is significantly swollen, oral steroids are used to diminish the inflammation (don’t worry, they won’t turn Fido into Hulk).

 If it continues to be a chronic problem or these treatments fail, we may begin to venture into more expensive medications, bacterial cultures, deep ear flushes, food trials and referrals for allergy testing.
-Luckily, dog insurance from Petplan covers this type of chronic condition (as long as it isn't pre-existing), which can really help pet parents afford to always choose the best treatment for their pet.
+Luckily, pet insurance covers treatment of chronic conditions such as ear infections, which range from $235.96 in Shih Tzus to $287.77 in Goldendoodles according to Petplan claims data.